burgerga/INTOXICOM_Workshop_1/paper/paper.md

 # The workshop

-The workshop was attended in person in Utrecht by 16 people on the first day, with two people giving an online presentation, and X people on the second day.
+The workshop was attended in person in Utrecht (The Netherlands) by 16 people on the first day, with two people giving an online presentation, and X people on the second day.
+Participants came from various universities (Karolinska Leiden, Maastricht, ..., Leibniz, and Birmingham), research institutes (TNO, EU-JRC, RIVM), regulators, and various ELIXIR Platforms.
+Ongoing toxicology projects that people are involved in included VHP4Safety, PARC, and PINK.
+Participants came from The Netherlands, Italy, UK, Germany, Czechia, and Sweden.

 ## Presentations